kirilcvetkov92/Self-Driving-Car-Behavior-Deep-Learning/README.md

 * Driving around lane1 to capture images with (30mph) till the model is enough good to drive at (15mph), It took me about 5 laps with using he mouse controll.
 * Driving around lane2 to capture images with (15mph) till the model is enough good to drive at (10mph), It took me about 2 laps with using he mouse controll.

+#### 3. Generator and Data augmentation
+On each random agumentation batch we generate augmented images so the model can generalize better.
+Storing augmented images for the whole data can be really expensive and can exceed our RAM limit, but with using of generator, we can store the augmented images on ram but only augmented images generated for the current batch.
+On the picture bellow, you can see the whole augmentation flow :
+![drawing_augmentation]

-#### 3.Training and Validation methodology
+#### 4.Training and Validation methodology
+Below, you can see the training set distribution :
+![dist]

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 Below you can see the data distribution of the training and validaiton set.

-Below, you can see the training set distribution :
-![dist]

 | Set         		| Random Augmentation Batch 1		|  Random Augmentation Batch 2	     |  Random Augmentation Batch 3	      | Random Augmentation Batch 4	|
 |:---------------------:|:----------:|:---------:|:-----------:|:-----------:|